- obol, obolos, obolus

 in Cyprus, under British rule, the oka was divided into 400 drachms and remained

 in use until the 1980s.
+In Turkey, the oka was redefined in 1931 to be equal to the kilogram.
 The oka was also used sometimes as a unit of liquid

 volume, representing the volume (roughly 1.25 liters) occupied by an oka (weight)